soz-live/soz-live.github.io/about.md

 By combining the functionality that **SOZ** provides, with the visual experience of **LIVE**, the project aims to create a niche product capable of providing the user with a means of generating iterative models and the coder with a basis to develop the project's code-base in new directions.

-### Potential Users

-All users of CAD can benefit from using **SOZ-LIVE** because of the additional functionality and productivity improvements it provides.
-Some areas where these benefits can be utilised are:

-- Business
-	- Designers
-  - Engineers
-  - Architects
-  - Drafters
-  - Modellers
-- Education
-	- STEM Programs
-- Artists
-- Hobbyists

 ## The Timeline

 ### Past